AliaDonley/LotisBlue/README.md

 Divergence time estimation for the extinct Lotis blue butterfly.
 Using Zach Gompert's LycAdmixMosaic method for genomic analysis and population structure analysis.

+#Data

+Raw pool-seq data currently in: /uufs/chpc.utah.edu/common/home/gompert-group5/data/lycaeides_poolseq/Alignment.
+The set of samples I used here are form a single round of sequencing

+population    Samples(N)    Nominal taxon
+Insert table here

+The outgroup, MEN, is Plebejus argyrognomon.
+The data were generated and cleaned up by BGI (with soapnuke).
+Here is the report from BGI: BGI_F22FTSUSAT0310-01_LYCgpswR_report_en.pdf.
+The sequence data (in bam format) are now in the NCBI SRA (PRJNA1375794).

+#check report numbers here

+#DNA sequence Alignment

+I aligned the DNA sequence data to the updated PacBio _L. melissa_ genome.
+I used bwa-mem2 version #### (https://github.com/bwa-mem2/bwa-mem2)
+I had access to the already indexed reference genome done by Zach Gompert which can be found in: /uufs/chpc.utah.edu/common/home/gompert-group3/data/LmelGenome

 #Softclipping Counting and Filtering of Real Dataset